rackerlabs/rackspace-how-to/content/cloud-servers/use-scheduler-hints-to-create-a-server.md

 The scheduler hint extension enables you to specify the proximity of newly provisioned cloud servers to already existing cloud servers on your account.
-For more details on why this is important, please see our [Cloud Server API Guide](https://developer.rackspace.com/docs/cloud-servers/v2/extensions/ext-sched-hint/).
+For more details on why this is important, see our [Cloud Server API Guide](https://developer.rackspace.com/docs/cloud-servers/v2/extensions/ext-sched-hint/).

 ### Create a server with scheduler hints

 You can create a server with scheduler hints by using curl calls or API browser plug-ins.
-Make sure that you have the server Universal Uniform Identifiers (UUIDs) for any servers that you want to build *close to* or *far away* from.
+Make sure that you have the server UUIDs for any servers that you want to build *close to* or *far away* from.
 The UUIDs can be found on the **Server Details** page in the **Servers** section of the [Cloud Control Panel](https:\\login.rackspace.com).

 In the following cURL examples, substitute the following variables with the corresponding values for your account:

-- region: The region of your new server.
+- **region**: The region of your new server.

-- yourAccountNumber: Your Rackspace account number.
+- **yourAccountNumber**: Your Rackspace account number.

-- yourAuthToken: An authentication token from the Identity service.
+- **yourAuthToken**: An authentication token from the Identity service.

-- serverUUID: The UUID of the cloud server that you are building near to or far from.
+- **serverUUID**: The UUID of the cloud server that you are building near to or far from.

-- serverName: The name of your new cloud server.
+- **serverName**: The name of your new cloud server.

-- serverImage: The UUID of the server image for your new server.
+- **serverImage**: The UUID of the server image for your new server.

-- flavorID: The ID of the flavor for your new server.
+- **flavorID**: The ID of the flavor for your new server.

 ### Create a server near another server